dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 or ideas would already be well experienced in various levels of society.

-- mention discussion of architecture in part three and how that changed man forever
-  - at no time have the things which are most important to our world been most prevelant as the millenium during which architecture develops. at the emergence of architecture, man becomes aware of phenomenoma all but forever forgotten, once life becomes significantly complicated.
+For developing mans understanding of higher-order phenomenona, architecture was relevatory.
+The third part of this series will discuss this in more detail, but before man could modify his surroundings, it's hard to say that death would have the same effect, in a psychological and sociological sense.
+Further, IMO, at no time have the things which are most important to our world been most prevelant as the millenium during which architecture develops, which varies from region to region.
+At the emergence of architecture, man becomes aware of phenomenoma all but forever forgotten, once life becomes significantly more sophisticated.

 - minor seismic events may have preceded previous events by weeks or months, if the flooding was glacial